 LED State Cause Measure LED1 OFF Device failed Replace the device.
-Red Alignment incorrect or protective field interrupted Remove all objects from the protective field.
+Red (7-segment display during start-up: "C1" or "C2" according to the number of green LEDS on the transmitter) Alignment incorrect or protective field interrupted Remove all objects from the protective field.
 Align the transmitter and receiver to each other or place blanked objects correctly concerning size and position.
-Red Receiver is set on C1, Set the transmitter and receiver on the (LEDs on transmitter: both green) transmitter on C2 same transmission channel and align both correctly.
-Red Receiver is set on C2, Remove all objects from the protective (LED1 on transmitte green) transmitter on C1 field.
+Red (7-segment display during start-up: "C1".
+LEDs on transmitter: both green) Receiver is set on C1, transmitter on C2 Set the transmitter and receiver on the same transmission channel and align both correctly.
+Red (7-segment display during start-up: "C2".
+LED1 on transmitter: green) Receiver is set on C2, transmitter on C1 Remove all objects from the protective field.
 Align the transmitter and receiver to each other or place blanked objects correctly concerning size and position.
-Red, slowly flashing, approx. 1 Hz External fault Check the connection of the cables and the control signals.
-Red, flashing fast, approx. 10 Hz Internal error If restart fails, exchange the device.
-Green, slowly flash- ing, approx. 1 Hz Weak signal due to contamination or poor alignment Clean the front screens and check the alignment of transmitter and receiver.
+Red, slowly flashing, approx. 1 Hz (7-segment display "E x y") External fault Check the connection of the cables and the control signals.
+Red, flashing fast, approx. 10 Hz (7-segment display "F x y") Internal fault If restart fails, exchange the device.
+Green, slowly flashing, approx. 1 Hz Weak signal due to contamination or poor alignment Clean the front screens and check the alignment of transmitter and receiver.
+LED2 Yellow Start/restart interlock is locked and protective field is free - ready for unlocking If there are no people in the danger zone, operate the reset button.
+Yellow flashing The control circuit is open in operating mode 1, 2 and 3 Close the input circuit with the correct polarity and timing.